noahgrant/resourcerer/docs/collection.md

 }
 ```

 Passing in a `Model` option or a `comparator` option to an instance's constructor will override the statically defined properties on its constructor.
-Other `path` fields (the ones passed from the executor function [options](https://github.com/noahgrant/resourcerer#path) property) are passed to the `url` as shown in the example above.
+Other [`path`](https://github.com/noahgrant/resourcerer#path) fields from the executor function are passed to the `url` as shown in the example above.

 ### add